 Do you want to invest via crowdfunding?
 In Europe, it is increasingly popular.
-There are many different crowdfunding platforms, from donation-based to equity crowdfunding, real estate crowdfunding and crowdlending.
+There are many different crowdfunding sites, from donation crowdfunding to equity crowdfunding platforms, real estate crowdfunding and crowdlending.
 Here’s how to choose the platform that fits your investing needs.

 Through crowdfunding, individuals or businesses can raise funds from a crowd of online investors.
 Crowdfunding is increasingly popular in Europe.
 To illustrate, between 2015 and 2018 the European alternative finance market tripled.
 This is in part thanks to new pan-European regulations, streamlining crowdfunding across the continent.

-Please note: investing on crowdfunding platforms involves risks, you can (partially) lose your investment.
+Please note: investing on a crowdfunding platform involves risks, you can (partially) lose your investment.